Knifa/osd-dump-tools/README.md

     --wide        is this a 16:9 video?
     --hd          is this an HD OSD recording?
     --fakehd      are you using fakehd?
-    -- bitrate    output bitrate, default is 25mbps --ignore_area very useful option to hide GPS coords or altitude, can be repeated, parameters are top,left,right,bottom
+    --bitrate     output bitrate, default is 25mbps
+    --ignore_area very useful option to hide GPS coords or altitude, can be repeated, parameters are top,left,right,bottom i.e. '--ignore_area 5,5,15,15 3,3,5,5'
+    --hq          render output files with high quality as described here https://ffmpeg.org/faq.html#Which-are-good-parameters-for-encoding-high-quality-MPEG_002d4_003f
+    --testrun     creates overlay image in video directory, very useful to test --ignore_area option, ignoread areas are marked with X
+    --testframe   use frame no from osd file to test data, useful if default frame displays something else than normal osd (like flight summary)

+# Config file
+All parameters can be set in ini file located in osd folder.
+Parameters can be overriden by ini file in current directory.

 # Convert your recording!
 $ python -m osd --font font_inav --hd --wide DJIG0001.mp4